Salesforce Setup Guide link

 - Go to the schema tab and disable the tables and columns which you do not want to be synced.

-If you are concerned about unintentionally syncing sensitive data to your destination, disable "Include new schemas and tables by default."
+If you are concerned about unintentionally syncing sensitive data to your destination, click the gear icon to open the Schema Change Settings menu, then select Allow columns.

 Option 2.
-Limit the connecting user in Salesforce
+Limit the connecting user in Salesforcelink

 Fivetran connects to your Salesforce instance through the credentials of the connecting user, so to limit our access to the data, limit that user's access.
 You can do this in Salesforce through Permission Sets.